wardle/hermes/README.md

 ### Can I use `hermes` on Apple Silicon?

 Yes.
-There are two options:
+There are three options.

+The first is to use Rosetta and run an x86 Java SDK and this will look for an x86 LMDB library already bundled with `hermes`.

+The other two options install a native aarch64 LMDB library, and make it available to `hermes`.
+The best performance will be gained from using a native library.

+The next version of `lmdbjava` will include a pre-built lmdb binary for ARM on Mac OS X, so these steps will become unnecessary and `hermes` will work on multiple architectures and operating systems without needing these steps.

 ##### Option 1.
 Install an x86 Java SDK and run using that (Rosetta).
-This is fast enough.

 For example, you can get a list of installed JDKs:
 ```shell